On the Couch with Lars Mytting

 The Reindeer Hunters, by Lars Mytting

 It’s been a while since I read The Bell in the Lake (which I loved).
-The Reindeer Hunters is the second in Mytting’s Sister Bells trilogy and I do recommend you read/refresh the opening novel first, mainly because it’s so damn good but also because this next would be hard to navigate without the earlier history of the Stave Church and how it came to be in Dresden and what happened to Astrid and the bells and who were the Henke Sisters…and so on.
+The Reindeer Hunters is the second in Mytting’s Sister Bells trilogy and I do recommend you read/refresh the opening novel first, mainly because it’s so damn good but also because this next would be hard to navigate without the earlier history of the Stave Church and how it came to be in Dresden and what happened to Astrid and the bells and who were the Hekne Sisters…and so on.
 It is a complicated plot spanning a few generations and secrets.

 Continue reading “The Reindeer Hunters-book review”